Lakas–CMD: Majority to minority (2010–2016)

 In the 2010 elections, the party suffered several losses, and was split into both the majority and minority blocs.
 It lost the 2010 presidential election with Gilberto Teodoro as its presidential nominee while only two of its candidates in the 2010 Senate election won; the two joined the Liberal Party–led majority coalition.
 In the 2010 House of Representatives election, it won 47% of the seats contested in the district election.
-However, after Benigno Aquino III was sworn in as president on June 30, 2010, the majority of the former legislative members of Lakas were sworn as members of the reborn Liberal Party, Aquino's party.
-Other members led by Pablo P. Garcia established the neutral National Unity Party in December 2010.
-After the split, the party's new chairman, Edcel Lagman, declared that the Lakas Kampi CMD coalition has "ceased to exist".
+However, after Teodoro's cousin Benigno Aquino III of Liberal was sworn in as president on June 30, 2010, the majority of the former legislative members of Lakas were sworn as members of the Liberal reborn, Aquino's party.
+Other members from Kampi faction led by Pablo P. Garcia established the neutral National Unity Party (NUP) in December 2010.
+After the split, the party's new chairman, Edcel Lagman, declared that the Lakas–Kampi coalition has "ceased to exist".
 On May 11, 2012, the party decided to revert to its original name and drop Arroyo's KAMPI from the coalition.
 It became one of the parties in the opposition after the 2010 elections.

 The party weakened following Arroyo's arrest under charges of electoral fraud in 2011 which were later dismissed, and again in 2012, on charges of misuse of $8.8 million in state lottery funds; she would later be acquitted in 2017.
 On February 5, 2013, senator Bong Revilla succeeded Lagman and became the party's chairperson, while 1st district representative of Leyte, Martin Romualdez, became the party's president.
-In the 2013 Senate election, the party mostly supported several candidates from the United Nationalist Alliance (UNA), which counts previous Lakas members among its candidates, such as Juan Miguel Zubiri, Dick Gordon, and Mitos Magsaysay.
+In the 2013 Senate election, the party mostly supported several candidates from the United Nationalist Alliance (UNA), which counts previous Lakas members among its candidates, such as Migz Zubiri, Dick Gordon, and Congresswoman Mitos Magsaysay.
 Three out of nine UNA candidates were elected.

 In 2016, the party initially planned to field senator Revilla for the presidential election.
 However, he would be detained at the Philippine National Police custodial center at Camp Crame due to his alleged involvement in the pork barrel scam.
 By August 2015, Lakas reportedly eyed to form an alliance with UNA and support vice president Jejomar Binay's candidacy for president.
 However, by February 2016, the party failed to reach a consensus on who to support, eventually opting not to endorse any candidate for president.
 The party supported the candidacy of Bongbong Marcos for vice president, who lost.